rubynetti/blog/_posts/2018_04_13_rails_basic_dockerfile.md

 #### Select the base image

-First, we should choose an existing image on top of wich we can build it.
+First, we should choose an existing image to build on top of.
 Since we want to dockerize a Ruby on Rails up, we can use one of the [Ruby images](ciao) on the Docker Hub.

 _FROM_ let us do that.
 I'm choosing the latest release with ruby 2.5 on Debian.
 ```Dockerfile
 FROM ruby:2.5